Water on the basement floor, walls pushing inward, or cracks getting wider every season?

 You already know something is wrong.
 You need someone who will tell you the truth about what it is, what it takes to fix it, and what you can skip.

 Sandstone foundations in Lawrenceville that have been crumbling for a hundred years.
 Block walls bowing inward in Beechview from clay pressure.
 Row homes in Bloomfield with no room to dig outside.
 Hillside lots on Mount Washington where the soil slides after every heavy rain.
+Century-old basement foundation repair work in Shadyside and Squirrel Hill where mortar has finally given out.
+Strip District buildings sitting on river fill that never fully settled.
 Each one fails differently.
 We have fixed all of them.
+That is the kind of foundation repair Pittsburgh homeowners actually need — not a one-size-fits-all script.

 Every structural repair comes with a transferable warranty.
 If you sell your home, the coverage goes with it.
+Whether it was a basement leak repair in Mt.
+Lebanon or a full basement waterproofing Pittsburgh project in Bethel Park, the documentation goes with the house.
 A foundation that has been repaired and documented is a selling point — not something that kills the deal during inspection.

 Get My Free Quote